 Everything you need to know about our Stockport hypnotherapy service

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
-Our Stockport hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.
+Our Stockport hypnotherapist has bookings from Monday to Saturday.

 Not provided here at the present time.